On this page

 The brain consolidates memory during rest, not during the session itself.
 A learner who does three 15-minute sessions across a week will typically retain more than one who does a single 45-minute session - even if the total time is identical.

 This is why TutorThings is designed for short, focused sessions rather than long ones.
-The rhythm of returning to a topic after a gap - with some forgetting in between - actually accelerates long-term learning.
+The rhythm of returning to a topic after a gap - with some forgetting in between - can accelerate long-term learning.
 A small amount of struggle to remember something is a feature, not a flaw.

 Productive struggle